ctnava/rxtechnotes/ref/technician_career.md

 `Technicians carry out tasks that do not require a pharmacist's clinical experise`

-The scope varies from state to state but generally includes:
+Pharmacy technicians perform a wide range of functions critical to the safe and efficient operation of pharmacies.
+The scope varies from state to state but core responsibilities include:

 - 🏥 Assisting the pharmacist in labeling and filling prescriptions (in both **inpatient** and **outpatient** settings)
 - 📦 Helping patients drop off and pick up prescriptions